Magnetic fields: Impact on the rotation curve of the Galaxy: Estimating the contributions to the rotation curve

 \subsection{Comparison with previous works}

 Ruiz-Granados et al.~(2012) claim that a significant improvement of the fit to the rotation curve of the Milky Way is obtained when magnetic fields are considered.
-These authors use the same expression for the radial profile of the azimuthal magnetic field as that given in Eq.~(\ref{eq:mag_profile}) and find the values of $R_{l}$ that provide the best fit to the shape of the rotation curves of the Milky Way, ignoring any contribution from the turbulent component of the magnetic field, kinetic pressure or cosmic rays.
+In their modelling, they only include the azimuthal component and ignore any contribution from the turbulent component of the magnetic field, kinetic pressure or cosmic rays.
+They use the same expression for the azimuthal magnetic field as that given in Eq.~(\ref{eq:mag_profile}) and find the values of $R_{l}$ that provide the best fit to the shape of the rotation curve of the Milky Way.
 They find $R_{l}=14.2^{+2.04}_{-4.17}$ kpc in a mass model with a pseudo-isothermal dark halo and $R_{l}=16.5\pm 1.1$ kpc if there is no dark matter at all within a sphere of radius $2R_{\odot}$.